 Aging-in-Place means remaining in one’s home safely, independently and comfortably, regardless of age, income or ability level.
 It means the pleasure of living in a familiar environment throughout one’s maturing years and the ability to enjoy the familiar daily rituals and the special events that enrich all our lives.
 It means being able to call a house a “home” for a lifetime.
-All Phase Remodeling is experienced in designing and building environments that are more accessible to all people, regardless of age, size or physical abilities.
+North Jersey Home Maintenance Group is experienced in designing and building environments that are more accessible to all people, regardless of age, size or physical abilities.

 The Certified Aging-in-Place Specialist (CAPS) designation was developed by the National Association of Home Builders (NAHB) Remodelors™ Council, in collaboration with the AARP, NAHB Research Center and NAHB Seniors Housing Council.
 This program was developed to provide professionals training that would enable them to accommodate the needs of people over the age of 50, as well as the knowledge they would need to modify their homes for aging in place.

 The program focuses specifically on the customer service skills, technical information and business management training needed to properly serve the needs of older adults.
 In layman’s terms, a CAPS certified professional has been trained on the unique needs of seniors, modifying homes so someone can live there longer as they age and addressing the most common barriers in a home.